Updated on November 24, 2021

 Bottom line, when it comes to water run-off issues, if all the neighbors involved act reasonably with respect to their own property – and hopefully with consideration towards each other’s – questions pertaining to liability and damage can often be avoided.

-If you have questions regarding damage to your property caused by surface water run-off (or any other real property legal questions), please feel free to contact Schorr Law, APC to inquire about a free consultation.
+If you have questions regarding damage to your property caused by surface water run-off (or any other real property legal questions), please feel free to contact our best real estate attorney at Schorr Law to inquire about a free consultation.